-Things to do in Cappadocia #04: Be amazed with the charm of Avanos
+Things to Do in Cappadocia #04: Be amazed by the charm of Avanos

 Avanos is a town best known for its pottery and most organizers tours make a quick stop here to visit the underground museum of pottery and watch a live demonstration (think of the scene in the movie Ghost only that without Patrick Swayze).
 However, spending half a day here will certainly bring you a smile to your face.

 I have never seen such a clean picturesque river before in my life and yes, you can actually take a Gondola ride here or just stroll along the shore.